Student Character and Leadership

 The Compass Project’s social and emotional learning curriculum includes lessons that promote self-discovery, personal responsibility, and learning inside and outside the classroom:

-- Well-being lessons teach students to be self-reflective and practice mindfulness.
-These skills expand on the sacred value of commitment to help students develop self-esteem and overcome challenges.
+- Self-awareness and self-management.
+These lessons teach students to be self-reflective and practice mindfulness, expanding on the sacred value of commitment to help students develop self-esteem and overcome challenges.

-- Social intelligence lessons discuss social norms and values, diversity and respect, and the importance of compromising and finding common ground.
+- Social awareness and relationship skills.
+These lessons discuss social norms and values, diversity and respect, and the importance of compromising and finding common ground.
 Students learn how to navigate diverse environments and relationships while maintaining an empathetic attitude and mutual respect for others.

-- Self-sufficiency lessons encourage students to exercise grit, perseverance and resilience.
+- Responsible decision-making.
+These lessons encourage students to exercise grit, perseverance and resilience.
 By improving their ability to prioritize, confront failure and make responsible decisions, students understand what it means to act with integrity.

 - Growth mindset lessons teach students to be curious and eager to learn through reasoning, problem-solving and free play activities.
 The goal is to foster positive spirit among young people.